About a Girl (Nirvana song): In pop culture

+Covers

+In November 2019, American rock band Puddle of Mudd performed an acoustic version of "About a Girl" during a session at SiriusXM.
+The cover has been widely criticized and ridiculed, with most of the focus being placed upon vocalist Wes Scantlin's strained, off-key vocals.

 On April 24, 2020, the song was performed by American musician Post Malone as part of his 15-song Nirvana tribute concert live-streamed on YouTube, which raised more than $4 million for the COVID-19 Solidarity Response Fund.

 MTV Unplugged version

 The MTV Unplugged version of "About a Girl" was released as a single in October 1994, to promote the album MTV Unplugged in New York, released the following month.
 It was the only commercial single released from the album, and featured the Unplugged version of "Something in the Way" as the b-side.
 Cobain opened the song by saying, "This is off our first record.
 Most people don't own it."

+The performance was released as a music video which peaked at number 2 on MTV's most played videos in the US in December 1994, and was also played on MTV Latino, The Box, and MuchMusic in Canada.
+It was placed in the Buzz Bin on MTV Europe, before being placed into heavy rotation.
+It was also played on Video Smash Hits and Rage in Australia.

 Reception

 Reviewing MTV Unplugged in New York for the NME, John Harris wrote that the song's "musical backdrop suggests The Beatles in 1964, at their lovelorn best: minor-key introspection gives way to regular traces of lightened-up calm, only to regain the upper hand within bars. ...
 For that reason, encapsulated in the fact that it rides on a divinely simple verse/ chorus/ verse undertow, it may be the most beautiful song here."